Wintellect/MSLearn/Introduction to Python/includes/2-use-variables-types-and-operators.md

 To access the airport data needed for the exercise it must be downloaded from Azure Storage when using Azure Notebooks.
 The original source of the data is here: [BTS Link](https://www.transtats.bts.gov/Download_Lookup.asp?Lookup=L_AIRPORT)

-The **download_url** will be used in the last exercise to download the data using Python code.
+The `download_url` will be used in the last exercise to download the data using Python code.
 For now, a pre-downloaded file will be used.

-**Step 4.** Add the following Python code to the cell:
+1. Add the following Python code to the cell:

 ```python
 airport_file_has_header = True
 airport_file_name = 'airports.csv'
 ```

 The source data file has a header for the first row.
-Setting the variable **airport_file_has_header** to true will tell the code which will be written later that the first row of the file should be ignored.
+Setting the variable `airport_file_has_header` to true will tell the code which will be written later that the first row of the file should be ignored.

-The variable **airport_file_name** will store the file name which contains the airport data.
+The variable `airport_file_name` will store the file name which contains the airport data.
 In the last exercise this variable will be used to save the downloaded airport data.

-**Step 5.** Add the following Python code to the cell:
+1. Add the following Python code to the cell:

 ```python
 state_abbr = state_abbr or 'VA'
 ```

-If no value for the variable **state_abbr** is specified, set the variable **state_abbr** to 'VA'.
+If no value for the variable `state_abbr` is specified, set the variable `state_abbr` to 'VA'.

-**Step 6.** Add the following Python code to the cell:
+1. Add the following Python code to the cell:

 ```python
 state_airport_file_name = state_abbr.lower() + '_airports.csv'
 ```

-Convert the variable **state_abbr** to lowercase and use it to set the variable for the extracted state file name.
+Convert the variable `state_abbr` to lowercase and use it to set the variable for the extracted state file name.

-**Step 7.** Run the cell.
+1. Run the cell.
 There is no output for this exercise.
 These variables will be used in future exercises.